Sparus-Haifa/RovVision2_Sonar/memory-bank/progress.md

 - Network interruptions can cause system instability
 - Some error conditions not properly handled
 - Reconnection logic needs improvement
-- Process termination not always clean during system shutdown
+- Process termination requires explicit signal sending for hardware-related processes (implemented for sonar, should be extended to other hardware processes)

 ### Configuration
 - Too many hardcoded parameters throughout the codebase